MittaAI/mitta-community/README.md

 4. Prompts, variables, comments and other named objects should be reasonable.
 5. The pipeline runs successfully.
 5. A `README.md` file that clearly explains how to use the pipeline.
-6. Any supporting materials, organzied by reasonable directory structure.
+6. Any supporting materials, organized by reasonable directory structure.

 ## Getting Started Video
 Be sure to watch the getting started video guide.
-This guide will famialrize you with callbacks, storage and pipeline use.
+This guide will familiarize you with callbacks, storage and pipeline use.

 [![Getting Started](https://img.youtube.com/vi/ntLqz38hC60/0.jpg)](https://www.youtube.com/watch?v=ntLqz38hC60)